|

 fitted with new digital fire control system and improved turret with

 more armor.
 It was the most widespread version of this tank.
-It's
+Its

 production commenced in 1985 and ceased in 1992.
 All the previous